aiops/docs/docs/monitor_deployments/using_the_rest_api.md

 After sending the logs, the client can compare logs indexed with different tags by making the following call.

+If the user did not perform `flush` prior to the verification, the `flushId` field should be left out.
+Without `flush`, a verification will be made with the logs stored in logsight.ai.

 [Request](https://demo.logsight.ai/swagger-ui/index.html#/Compare/getCompareResultsUsingPOST)
 ```
 POST /api/v1/logs/compare